elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 ### Final Workshop (Time Permitting)

-* Attendees will work in groups to implemnet a solution end to end.
+* Attendees will work in groups to implement a solution end to end.
 * They will 'ship' an ML model to the cloud